About The Denounced

 How many books will there be in the Series?

 Currently there will be three — a trilogy, and the story is linear, so each book natural carries the story forward until the final page in the last book.
-That said, each book is its own story in its own right.
+I do have the full story mapped out.
+That said, each book is its own story in its own right, so it can be read as a standalone as one kind reviewer pointed out.

-I do have an idea to extend the books to a total of six in the Series, but those thoughts are in their very early stages, plus I don't want to risk spoiling my own idea by discussing it too much before it is a fully formed idea.
-A lot also depends on my readers and if they want to see more of the characters.
-Something to be decided upon in the future.
+I do have an idea to extend the books to a total of six in the Series, but those thoughts are in their very early stages.
+A lot depends on my readers and if they want to see more of the characters and the world.
+I will see how I feel, too, because you have to trust your instincts if it's right to continue or not.

 Why did you replace the characters’ surnames with numbers?